 Made from all-plastic construction, some parts are coated with Sigma’s rubberized coating, making the lens more durable.
 However, the lens is made of metal.

 Unlike some lens that has no switches, this particular lens has two switches.
-One is to turn on/0ff the image stabilization while the other to enable or disable autofocus.
+One is to turn on/off the optical image stabilization while the other to enable or disable autofocus.

 Perfect for indoors as we as outdoor activities, you get to capture magnificent landscapes, portraits, and even astrophotography.